Associate Degrees in Criminal Justice in South Dakota

 A significant area of need in South Dakota is its correctional facilities.
-A national report looked at each state's criminal justice spending and found that South Dakota's corrections budget has increased more than five times faster than its education budget (Politic365, 2016).
+A national report looked at each state’s criminal justice spending and found that South Dakota’s corrections budget has increased more than five times faster than its education budget (US Department of Education, 2016).

 Explore various career options and training paths by contacting South Dakota criminal justice schools.

-Since an Associate's degree is considerably shorter than a Bachelor's degree, not to mention smaller in scope, it is typically offered at community colleges and technical schools.
+Since an associate degree is considerably shorter than a Bachelor’s degree, not to mention smaller in scope, it is typically offered at community colleges and technical schools.

 Your school choice may be influenced by the career path you’re interested in and which type of program you’d like to enroll in.
 South Dakota schools offer paralegal and law enforcement degrees in addition to criminal justice degrees.

 If you need a degree that fits in your current schedule or offers a different area of concentration, online criminal justice schools may have options for you.
 If you go the online route, it is recommended that you volunteer or secure an internship at a local criminal justice agency.
 This helps you start to establish your professional network.

 While earning your degree, you may take courses related to theory, practical training, and ethics.